Syrov-Egor/chemsynthcalc/docs/_sources/chemical_formula.rst.txt

     formula = ChemicalFormula(formula_string)

 .. important::
-    The allowed symbols for ChemicalFormula input string are:
+    The symbols allowed for the ChemicalFormula input string are:

     a-z A-Z 0-9 . () {} [] * · • *whitespace*

     Whitespaces will be ignored.
-If there are any other symbols in the string, they won't be ignored, instead :class:`chemsynthcalc.chem_errors.InvalidCharacter` exception will be raised.
+If there are any other symbols in the string, they will not be ignored, instead :class:`chemsynthcalc.chem_errors.InvalidCharacter` exception will be raised.

     All brackets in formula should be paired bracket-type-wise (), {}, [].